rfo909/RForth/README.md

 With assembly operations being Forth words, why bother with the assembler to produce byte code, and not just go straight to Forth.

+The answer is both simple and complex.
+The simple answer it that it was fun doing it this way, and got me up to speed programming both the assembly language and programming *in* the assembly language pretty fast.
+I created an assembler and an interpreter in a scripting language (which I wrote myself).
-The answer is two fold.

-First, it is hard to define the colon compiler using a colon, so it must be defined in an environment where a single colon does not yet have any meaning.
+The more complex answer is that it is hard to define the colon compiler using a colon, so it must be defined in an environment where a single colon does not yet have any meaning.
+I also wanted as much of the program to be portable.
+Writing real functionality in virtual assembly meant the interpreter (both the first one and the C version) would be simpler.

 Second, targeting devices with very little RAM, it is important to shuffle as much functionality away from that RAM.
 The ACode gets assembled into a byte buffer in C, of type "const", which means it gets located in Flash when the code is copied to the microcontroller.

+Developing in the "assembly" language of the ACode file is pretty close to programming in Forth, with some exceptions, like no control structures, just jumps to tags, and very primitive support for local variables.

-RAM is used for three (?) things, basically.
+In RFOrth, RAM is used for three (?) things, basically.

 - Stacks and system buffers
 - System status fields